vishalbelsare/MediaCloud-Web-Tools/README.md

 Configuration
 -------------

-Copy `config/server.config.template` to `config/server.config` and fill in the required info there (your MediaCloud API key).
+Copy `config/server.config.template` to `config/server.config` and fill in the required info there.

 Developing
 ----------